 Insurance and Identification

 For the safety and security of your child and our office, please provide proof of all current insurance coverage and a form of government-issued photo identification at every appointment.
 Failure to provide insurance card(s) and/or photo identification may result in cancellation of your appointment and dismissal from the practice.

 Children aged 12 and under must be accompanied by a parent or guardian at all times.
 Adolescents at age 16 may attend visits without their parents/guardian with signed consent.

 Food and Beverage

 For the health and safety of our patients, we request that you bring no food or drink other than infant formula/breastmilk into the exam rooms.

 Forms and Refills

 We require a minimum of 24 hours to fill out forms for daycare or school attendance, WIC, FMLA, etc. Form requests may incur a fee.
 We also require a minimum of 24 hours to refill medications.
 Photo identification is required to be presented to pick these up.

 Walk-in hours are from 8am to 9am, Monday through Friday.
-This time is first-come, first-served and reserved for established patients, i.e. those who have been seen by a practictioner here before.
-This time is also reserved for acute illnesses only, i.e. illnesses that have emerged within the past three days.
+This time is reserved for established patients* with acute illnesses (example: cold symptoms, ear pain, sore throat, less than 1 week) or injuries only.
+It is run on a first-come, first-served basis with providers rotating to expedite care.
 Requests for a specific provider are not possible during this time.
 If you have additional concerns and/or wish to request a specific provider, please call to schedule an appointment.

 If your child is sick, please call our office to schedule an appointment.
 You will be directed to leave a message with your child's name, birthdate, your name, and a phone number where one of our nurses can return your call to assess your child's symptoms.
 The front desk staff cannot schedule a sick appointment for your child.
 Please note that at present time, our walk-in hours are from 8am to 9am ONLY.
 Appointments are required to be scheduled via phone for any other time of day.